What Is The Plural Word For Deer

 Grammatical Influences

 In Old English, there were different ways to form plurals than in modern English.
 One common method was to add suffixes like "-as" or "-an" to the singular form.
-However, some nouns, particularly those referring to animals, did not change in the plural.
+Still, some nouns, particularly those referring to animals, did not change in the plural.
 These nouns are sometimes referred to as having a "zero plural."
 This pattern was more common in earlier forms of English and gradually disappeared for most nouns, but it persisted in some cases, including "deer."

 Historical Usage